skijit/notes/programming/docker/practical-docker.md

 ## Docker CLI Commands/ Quick Ref
 - `docker ps -a`: show running processes
+- `docker top <container>`: see processes running inside a container
 - `docker container ls --all` (similar)
 - `docker images` shows you what images you have installed
 - `docker --version`